Restaurant in Sesto San Giovanni, Italy

 If you are in the Milan area for more than a day or two, 85 Bistrot is the kind of restaurant that earns more on a second visit than a first.
 On a first visit, the rational move is to anchor on the classics: the thick-cut veal cutlet is the dish the Michelin team specifically called out, so start there.
 It is the clearest signal of what the kitchen does well and gives you a reference point for everything else.

 A second visit opens up the broader menu.
 The Michelin note references dishes from further afield than Milan, which suggests the kitchen does not limit itself to a single regional register.
-Lombardian cooking is wider than most visitors expect , it spans risotto traditions, braised meats, freshwater fish preparations, and polenta-based dishes that shift by season.
+Lombardian cooking is wider than most visitors expect, it spans risotto traditions, braised meats, freshwater fish preparations, polenta-based dishes that shift by season.
 Coming back with that knowledge lets you move past the flagship dish and probe the kitchen's range.
 Given the €€ price point, two visits here cost less than a single dinner at many comparable Milanese restaurants operating one step up the price ladder.

 Booking and Practical Details

 Booking difficulty is rated Easy.
-This is not a hard-to-access reservation, and there is no evidence of the weeks-long wait times that affect higher-profile Milan-area restaurants.
+This is not a hard-to-access reservation, there is no evidence of the weeks-long wait times that affect higher-profile Milan-area restaurants.
 The family-run, neighbourhood nature of 85 Bistrot means walk-ins may be possible at quieter hours, but calling ahead is the sensible approach given the small scale of most operations in this category.
 No phone number or website is currently listed in Pearl's data, so the most direct route is to check Google Maps for updated contact details or visit in person to arrange a table.
 The €€ price range puts a typical dinner comfortably below what you would pay at comparable Michelin-recognised restaurants in central Milan.

 Sesto San Giovanni itself is a working industrial suburb with genuine local character.
 It is not a tourist zone, which is part of the appeal.
 For a fuller picture of what else is available nearby, see our full Sesto San Giovanni restaurants guide, as well as guides to hotels, bars, wineries, and experiences in Sesto San Giovanni.

 For Lombardian cooking elsewhere in the region, Al Gambero in Calvisano and Alla Corte Lombarda in Mornago offer useful regional comparisons.
-For a higher-investment meal that contextualises what northern Italian cooking looks like at the leading of the market, Enrico Bartolini in Milan is the natural reference point.
+For a higher-investment meal that contextualises what northern Italian cooking looks like at the top of the market, Enrico Bartolini in Milan is the natural reference point.
 Further afield, Uliassi in Senigallia, Piazza Duomo in Alba, Le Calandre in Rubano, Enoteca Pinchiorri in Florence, and Casa Perbellini 12 Apostoli in Verona are worth knowing for any broader Italian itinerary.

 Frequently Asked Questions